 We find our best source of meditation in the Bible, but even our journals and nature can be good sources.

-What makes meditation Biblical is thinking about God, His promises, what He has done, and what He has created.
+The most important thing to remember is that the concept of Biblical meditation is thinking about God, His promises, His mighty deeds, and what He has created.
+It is an important part of the Christian life.
 So don’t be afraid of it just because some groups use it for other purposes.